 - Domain Validation Instructs the host adapter not to accept a negotiated speed until a validation test is successfully performed.
 After determining the speed that a target device is capable of, the host adapter sends a Write Buffer command to the target device.
 The data transfer occurs at the full speed initially.
 The initiator reads and tests the data and identifies any parity or cyclic redundancy check (CRC) errors.
 If the test fails, the initiator lowers its speed and repeats the test.
 In this manner, a compatible speed will be found and locked in before user data transfers begin.
-The default is Enabled. - Support Removable Disks Under BIOS As Fixed Disks Controls which removable-media drives are supported by the host adapter BIOS.
+The default is Enabled. - 1 Support Removable Disks Under BLOS As Fixed Disks Controls which removable-media drives are supported by the host adapter BLOS.
 The default setting is Boot Only.
-The following choices are available.

-- o Boot Only Only the removable-media drive designated as the boot device is treated as a hard drive. - o All Disks All removable-media drives supported by the BIOS are treated as hard drives - Disabled No removable-media drives are treated as hard drives.
-In this situation, software drivers are needed because the drives are not controlled by the BIOS. - 1 BIOS Support For Bootable CD-ROM Determines whether the host adapter BIOS provides support for booting from a CD-ROM drive.
-The default setting is Enabled. - 1 BIOS Support For Int 13 Extensions Determines whether the host adapter BIOS supports disks with more than 1024 cylinders.
-The default setting is Enabled. - 1 Support For Ultra SCSI Speed Determines whether the host adapter supports the fast transfer rates (20-40 MB/sec).
+The following choices are available. - NOTICE: If a removable-media SCSI device is controlled by the host adapter BIOS, do not remove the media while the drive is on or you may lose data.
+If you want to be able to remove media while the drive is on, install your removable-media device driver and set this option to Disabled. - o Boot Only Only the removable-media drive designated as the boot device is treated as a hard drive. - o All Disks All removable-media drives supported by the BIOS are treated as hard drives. - o Disabled No removable-media drives are treated as hard drives.
+In this situation, software drivers are needed because the drives are not controlled by the BIOS. - 1 BIOS Support For Bootable CD-ROM Determines whether the host adapter BIOS provides support for booting from a CD drive.
+The default setting is Enabled. - 1 BIOS support For Int 13 Extensions Determines whether the host adapter BIOS supports disks with more than 1024 cylinders.
 The default setting is Enabled.